elizavetaaaa/blog-app/README.md

 After clicking this button the user can see the whole post with its comments, has an ability to add his own comment and also edit or delete post.

 ![post page](https://imgur.com/776wvml.png)

 ![post page edit](https://imgur.com/HWxlqnz.png)

 ## New Post page

-This page ets the user to create a new post by entering title and body.
+This page lets the user to create a new post by entering title and body.
 Post can not be created if fields are empty.

 ![new post page](https://imgur.com/ygUqLPa.png)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts